ES-Nix/podman-rootless/README.md

 ```

-## From nixpkgs with flakes: podmna rootless
+## From nixpkgs with flakes: podman rootless

 ```bash